-Top 50 Digital Marketing Metrics You Should Know in 2021
+Top 50 Digital Marketing Metrics You Should Know

 We use digital marketing metrics every day to quantify the success of our digital marketing campaigns and those we run for our clients.

 In fact, digital marketing metrics are a big part of what makes online marketing so powerful.

 With traditional print and billboard ads, it has always been a challenge to measure the true impact of your advertising efforts.
 How can you ever really know how many people saw a billboard?
 Or how that billboard impacted their customer journey?
 You can always estimate, but estimates are inherently subjective and difficult to use as a basis for strategic marketing decisions.

 In contrast, user interactions in digital marketing funnels are highly traceable at every stage of the customer journey.
 Digital marketers can precisely measure how their website, advertisements and landing pages resonate with customers and use that information to better optimize their marketing campaigns.

 To unlock the power of digital marketing metrics, marketers need to first know what those metrics are and how they’re used.
 To make it easy, we’ve created this guide that explains the top 50 digital marketing metrics you should know.